 OpenSourceEmpathy — Design for Humans, Not Just Users.

-A multidisciplinary studio spanning product, concept, installation, and brand — built on the conviction that the best design starts by understanding the person it's for.
+A multidisciplinary studio spanning concept, product, and visual design — built on the conviction that the best design starts by understanding the person it's for.

 This is where things get real — shipped, used, and lived with by actual humans.
 If the Concept Design section is about asking "what if," this section is about answering "okay, but how."
 Hardware, software, and the space between — work shipped for Bose, Philips, and Microsoft.